Aakkiieezz/Letterboxd-Collect-Movie-Images/README.md

   - PIL       - image library for Python
   - BytesIO   - manipulate bytes data in memory (img)
   - urllib    - for working with URLs
+- Chrome webdriver - for setting up your browser to be automated by selenium

 ## Screenshots of demo
 My collection of all **Hollywood Movies** ever watched (sorted by name)